VirtualFlyBrain/neuron-to-paper-nlp/README.md

 Used terminology is as follows:

-- _Mention_: A noun or noun phrase in the publication (such as `MP1`) to search for related entities in the ontology (`adult Drosulfakinin MP1 neuron`, `FBbt:00051431`).
+- __Mention__: A noun or noun phrase in the publication (such as `MP1`) to search for the related entities in the ontology (`adult Drosulfakinin MP1 neuron`, `FBbt:00051431`).

-- _Entity linking candidate_: For evey mention a set of ontology term candidates with different confidence scores are calculated.
+- __Entity linking candidate__: For evey mention a set of ontology term nominees with different confidence scores are calculated.
+Each nominee is called an entity linking candidate.

-> FBbt:00001599, MP1 neuron, 0.99999
+  - _FBbt:00001599, MP1 neuron, 0.99999_
->
-> FBbt:00051431, adult Drosulfakinin MP1 neuron, 0.99999
+  - _FBbt:00051431, adult Drosulfakinin MP1 neuron, 0.99999_
->
-> FBbt:00001600, MP1a neuron, 0.96954
+  - _FBbt:00001600, MP1a neuron, 0.96954_

-1. Publication content represented in tabular format is processed in batches using [SciSpacy](https://github.com/allenai/scispacy).
+1. Publication content represented in tabular format (see [/data](data) folder) is processed in batches using [SciSpacy](https://github.com/allenai/scispacy).

 1. A confidence threshold (0.85) is applied to filter low confidence candidates.